uyar/piculet/docs/source/overview.rst

 used in Wikipedia pages for persons varies, the kinds of data you get with this specification will also vary.

-Piculet can be used as an HTML to XHTML convertor by invoking it with the ``h2x`` command.
+Piculet can be used as a simplistic HTML to XHTML convertor by invoking it with the ``h2x`` command.
 This command takes the file name as input and prints the converted content, as in ``piculet h2x foo.html``.
 If the input file name is given as ``-`` it will read the content from the standard input